rueedlinger/teal/docs/user_guide.md

 You can disable different features in Teal with the env `TEAL_FEATURE_<PATH>`.
 For example to disable the libreoffice endpoint path (`/libreoffice/convert`) you can set `TEAL_FEATURE_LIBREOFFICE_CONVERT=false`.

-Currently there are the following feature flags:
+Currently, there are the following feature flags:

 - TEAL_FEATURE_PDF_TEXT
 - TEAL_FEATURE_PDF_OCR